-4. Tsarevets Fortress
+4. Visit Tsarevets Fortress

 5. Wander Gurko Street

-Other Things to See and Do
+Other Things to See and Do in Veliko Tarnovo

 1. Visit the Boris Denev Art Gallery

-This is a nicely organized gallery that showcases work by Bulgarian artists from the National Revival Period through to present day.
-There is a permanent exhibition on the ground floor of paintings, drawings, and sculptures—all emanating a local flavor.
-Entrance is a mere 4 BGN.
-It’s free on Thursdays and it’s open every day (except Monday) from 10am-6pm.
+This well-organized gallery showcases work by Bulgarian artists from the National Revival Period of the 20th century through to present day.
+There is a permanent exhibition on the ground floor featuring paintings, drawings, and sculptures all related to life in the region, including works by locally renowned artists like Nikolai Pavlovich, Marko Markov, and Ivan Funov.
+Entrance is 4 BGN ($2.25 USD).
+It’s free on Thursdays, and it’s open daily (except Monday) from 10am-6pm.